theandrew168/sbs-website/content/posts/brain-dump-bffs-and-api-calls.md

 Whether or not they are being followed by the auth'd account is separate (from a data model POV).
 But from a user point of view, blogs _do_ always have this field.
 I feel like this sacrifices API / data model purity a bit.

-### Frontend Features

-Use RR's defer feature to render blogs after one round-trip.
-Then the subsequent "is followed" data will load in shortly after.
-This means that the user doesn't have to wait for 21 requests to finish before seeing anything... they only have to wait for one.
-This also means I get to keep the backend API "pure".
-User experience is greatly improved with this approach.

 # Other Thoughts